top of page

 Another important theme in our research is the concept of good faith in European law, particularly its emergence in the first body of jurisprudence.
 Its development in ancient Roman legal culture was transmitted to early modern European civil codes through its medieval recontextualization, revealing early signs of a concept of the inner self based on Christian morality.
 In its modern sense, it illustrates how aspects belonging to the inner spheres of individuals, such as a sense of honesty, loyalty, and trust, gain legal meaning through this principle.
 A transhistorical look at good faith exemplifies how qualities inherent to individuals’ inner selves are translated into legal constructs across different periods in history, and as such, it complements the analysis of personality rights.

-A paper authored by Talya in which she explores these connections is forthcoming in based on these ideas is forthcoming in Pólemos: A Journal of Law, Literature and Culture.
+A paper authored by Talya in which she explores these connections was published in 2025 in Pólemos: A Journal of Law, Literature and Culture.